andrewmatlock/Indux/docs/docs/plugins/localization.md

 </template>
 ```

-If a RTL language is detected as the current locale, the plugin automatically adds `dir="rtl"` to the `<html>` tag, reversing the inline flow of page content.
+If a RTL language is detected as the current locale, the plugin automatically adds `dir=rtl` to the `<html>` tag, reversing the inline flow of page content.
 Dectable RTL languages are:

 **Arabic Script**
 - Arabic (`ar`)